i-like-chip/i-like-chip.github.io/posts/hello.md

-## Welcome to 'i like chip' — a blog exploring digital art, design, 3D printing, and whatever else sparks my curiosity.
+## Welcome to 'i like chip' — a blog exploring design, digital art, 3D printing, and whatever else sparks my curiosity.

-I'm always making something, so I made this website to showcase things some things I've made, and how I made them.
+I'm always making something, so I made this website to showcase some things I've made, and how I made them.
 I'm currently learning Blender, building another 3D printer, and working on music.

 Links to 3D print files, videos, music, and other things over there >>>>